USPTO/PatentPublicData/README.md

 Library to download and parse the public patent weekly bulk dumps from https://data.uspto.gov

 Note this source code has not been fully vetted for a production enviroment.
-It was mainly developed for prototyping and exploring of patent data.
+It has been developed for prototyping and exploring of patent data.

 The Build process utilizes maven and the project is a multiple module maven project.